Community of place: Defining "place"

 A "place" is a geographic location, its material form and the investments of meaning and value; the combination of these concepts make a "place" a place.
 Geographic location is important because this is used to identify what and where a place is.
 This concept gives individuals a sense of direction and reference to location.
-The material form is physicality of the place, whether it be artificially made like a building belonging to an institution or establishment or a natural from, such as a well known land mass.
-Finally, the meanings and value of place is the shared meaning or psych of a location.
+The material form is physicality of the place, whether it be artificially made like a building belonging to an institution or establishment or a natural form, such as a well known land mass.
+Finally, the meanings and value of place is the shared meaning or psyche of a location.
 For example, the understanding of an area or neighborhood to reflect some historic value, prestigious families, Utopian or a dangerous.